 If so, you can choose to perform an original piece, but be prepared to perform an additional piece that is a cover.
 We do want to hear your songwriting style, but it's equally important for us to know that you can fully learn a piece by another artist.

 Improvisation You will improvise live on your primary instrument with the faculty conducting the auditions.
 Improvisation gives us a glimpse into how your musical mind works, and gives you the opportunity to have an exclusive jam session with some of the best musicians in the world.
-If you audition in-person, our faculty will play your backing music for you.
-If you are auditioning online, we will send you digital backing tracks over which you'll improvise.
+If you audition in person, our faculty will play your backing music for you.
+If you audition online, we will send you digital backing tracks over which you'll improvise.
 Sometimes, if your internet connection is strong, we will do live comping for you.
+Vocalists may improvise using scat syllables (do, ba, dot, etc.).
+You do not need to make up lyrics on the spot.
 PRO TIP "I'm a classical musician and had never done improv before.
 Just try and keep going!
 The people conducting the auditions at least would love to see you try your hardest if this isn't something you're familiar with." -Laura Fan

 There are various ways to practice improvisation prior to your audition: GET INSPIRED A great place to start is by actively listening to artists who have already mastered the skill of improvisation, such as Miles Davis, Ella Fitzgerald, or Buddy Rich.
 Find recordings of them performing live and listen closely to their inflections, musical phrasing, and how they move with the music beneath them.
 GET FAMILIAR Start with one tune or song you already know and play/sing it over and over again until you start naturally making changes to a few notes or rhythms.
 Over time, you'll develop more of an ear and feel for how to modify and create new musical patterns in the moment.
 PUT IT TO PRACTICE Listen to our provided backing tracks and practice improvising over them.
 You can first listen to them a few times, then begin to sing or play what comes naturally to you.
-What was the improvisation part like?
+WHAT WAS THE IMPROVISATION PART LIKE?

 "In the drum set audition, they asked me to play a number of styles listed on the website as well as improvising over time.
-I tried to make every note I played simple and memorable." -Nico Ruggieri, Music Business/Management

-"I felt that the faculty members were genuinely interested in making a cool little bit of music for 30 seconds, so that really engaged me!" -Zach Alfred-Levow, Film Scoring and Music Therapy
+I tried to make every note I played simple and memorable." -Nico Ruggieri, Music Business/Management members were genuinely interested in making a cool little bit of music for 30 seconds, so that really engaged me!" -Zach Alfred-Levow, Film Scoring and Music Therapy

 Sight Reading Yes, you'll have to sing or play sheet music for us, but don't worry-it's so we can get an idea of your experience with music (or drum) notation.
 The examples start on the simpler side and become increasingly more challenging.
 If you can't read music or have never taken a theory class, it's okay.
 This is just one part of your whole audition, and we take all four sections into consideration.
 If this isn't your top skill currently, but you excel in the other sections of the audition, you can still achieve a good overall score.
 Many students come to Berklee with strong skills in other areas and improve their sight reading in the first year through our core curriculum.
-PRO TIP You will receive your sight reading music examples during your 15-minute warm-up.